F0RIS/MultiOgarBlobPublic/README.md

 ## Install

-You can use this repository via special [Blob server app](https://blobgame.github.io) which don't demand from you to write any command!
+You can use this repository via special [Blob server app](https://blobgame.github.io) (Android 5.0+) which don't demand from you to write any command!

 But if you want use this repository manually, read info below.